The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 - Not all DACL combinations will be supported, e.g. deny access control entries

-#6 Updated by Josh Cooper about 2 years ago
+#6 Updated by Josh Cooper over 2 years ago

 - Category set to windows